danpeirce/photogate-box-ssd1306term/README.md

 # Photogate Box

-The prototype of the photogate timer box with built in termanal.
+The prototype of the photogate timer box with built in terminal.

 ![](image/timerbox.jpg)